AHartNtkn/AHartNtkn.github.io/_posts/2021-01-08-Basic-Bijective-Godel-Encodings.md

 - [Final Thoughts](#headingFinal)

 I've been researching methods for generating data the past few months and, as part of that, I looked into Godel encodings.
 In my wildest dreams, I dreamt of being able to simply count through all examples of some complex class and remove the need for ordinary search.
-That dream has yet to come, but what I did find is an exceptionally simple and elegant theory that allows one to create bijections between natural numbers and arbitrary inductive datatypes.
+That dream has yet to come, but what I did find is an exceptionally simple and elegant theory that allows one to create bijections between natural numbers and nearly arbitrary inductive datatypes.

 Much of this work was done by Paul Tarau in
  - [Isomorphic Data Encodings in Haskell and their Generalization to Hylomorphisms on Hereditarily Finite Data Types](https://arxiv.org/pdf/0808.2953.pdf)